shakespete/react/React Notes.md

 ```

 <h3>useRef</h3>
+In React, a ref is an object that stores values for the lifetime of a component.

 The useRef Hook returns a ref object that can be assigned to a component or element via the ref prop.

 After assigning the ref to an element or component, the ref can be accessed via refContainer.current.
 If InitialValue is set, refContainer.current will be set to this value before assignment.